 The start of a new year tends to bring with it New Year resolutions of getting healthier.

-With initiatives like Dry January, Veganuary and specials on gym memberships, now is probably a good time to fully embrace the opportunities that come with living a healthier lifestyle.
+With initiatives like Dry January and Veganuary, now is a good time to fully embrace the opportunities that come with living a healthier lifestyle.

-Christmas is a hectic period for many and after all of those mince pies and mulled wine, a detox could be just what you need to have a positive impact on your health but also help to save you some money - giving you headspace to focus on the important things you have planned for the year ahead.
+Taking on one of these challenges could be just what you need to have a positive impact on your health but also help to save you some money - giving you headspace to focus on the important things you have planned for the year ahead.

 Keeping fit can be a cheaper way to keep yourself occupied.
 By going on a walk, run or even a bike ride, you can clear your head doing an activity that doesn’t cost a lot and keeps your fitness up.